casualcomputer/AgPal_App/README.md

 # AgPal_App

+**This colab notebook shows the stuff I tried so far**: http://bit.ly/3FgL8qJ

 This Streamlit app for AgPal:
 * Shows the results of our semantic search
 * Shows the results of the AgPal searcch